svssathvik7/docs/docs/developers/api/QuickStart.md

 - `order_pair`: String representation of [OrderPair](../sdk/Enumerations.md#orderpair).
 - `amount`: The amount should be in the smallest unit of the source asset or destination asset depending on the `exact_out` flag.
-- `exact_out`: Whether to fetch the quote for exact output.
+- `exact_out`: Indicates whether the quote should be fetched for an exact output amount.
+If set to `true`, the quote will calculate the required input amount to achieve the specified output.
+If set to `false`, the quote will calculate the expected output for a given input amount.

 ## Create order